JiiXaa/SaraSzpak-Makeup/README.md

 ### Acknowledgements

 - My mentor Dick Vlaanderen for his advice and guidance during this project.
-- Google search engine for limitless information about web development
+- Google search engine for limitless resources about web development.
-- [Stackoverflow](https://stackoverflow.com/) community for general advices and solution to problems I have encountered
+- [Stackoverflow](https://stackoverflow.com/) community for general advices and solution to problems I have encountered.

 [Back to contents](#contents)